tensorflow/model-remediation/README.md

 # Start with a given Keras model.
 original_model = util.create_keras_sequential_model()

-# Set the strenth of min diff and a given loss.
+# Set the strenth of MinDiff and a given loss.
 min_diff_strength = 1.0
 min_diff_loss = md.losses.MMDLoss()

-# Create a min diff model.
+# Create a MinDiff model.
 min_diff_model = md.keras.MinDiffModel(
     original_model, min_diff_loss, min_diff_strength)

-# Compile the min diff model as you normally would do with Keras.
+# Compile the MinDiff model as you normally would do with Keras.
 min_diff_model.compile(...)

 ```